 The board directors can serve as an open-minded sounding board for family members as they work through these design plans, helping them determine rules of engagement for family members and consider the trade-offs.
 For example, while a family member may be committed to the family business, are they the most qualified potential candidate, or is an external candidate a better fit?
 The board can offer the family insight into some of these dilemmas while ensuring the focus remains on making decisions that deliver the best outcomes for the owners and their business as they navigate complex family dynamics.

 Encourage the Board to Engage with Next Generation Family Members as a Mentor and Guide

 Keep in mind that board members are hired advisors.
 Family business owners should look to the board directors to engage with next generation family members as a candid source of mentorship and guidance as the next generation strives to educate themselves on the business and become comfortable assuming ownership responsibilities.

 The board should be relied on to develop a relationship with the next generation and make future owners comfortable enough to seek advice.
 This also provides next generation owners with an objective group of individuals to go to for guidance on areas where they may be struggling to communicate effectively or reach an understanding with the current generation.

 Give Permission to the Board to Hold You Responsible as a Leader

-Those in the leader seats should also ask the board to hold them responsible for doing that which is in the best interest of the company and a successful transition process.
-Family business owners should foster an open and honest relationship with board members and ensure the creation of an environment in which directors feel comfortable correcting current owners so that all parties remain focused on making decisions that enable a successful ownership transition and the best outcomes for all owners.
+Those in the leadership seats should also ask the board to hold them responsible for acting in the best interest of the company and a successful transition process.
+Family business owners should foster an open, honest relationship with board members and ensure the creation of an environment in which directors feel comfortable correcting current owners so that all parties remain focused on making decisions that enable a successful ownership transition and the best outcomes for all owners.